andypoon-0311/todo_app/Project_Testing_Document.md

 In-Scope/Out-of-Scope: In our first round of testing, we will test if a task can be properly added to the to do list and if it can be marked as complete.
 Removing a task testing will be apart of the next plan.

 ## 2. Functional Testing Strategy (Levels)
+Unit Testing: First, we are going to run all of the programs code at once to see what units need work on.
+Them We are breaking up the code test into seperate test depending on the type of the method the code corresponds with.
+We will descide what other test to run as we right the code.

-Unit Testing:
+Feature Testing:

 ## 3. Testing Types and Goal

 ## 4. Test Design Approach

-## Test Enviroment and Delieverables
+## 5. Test Enviroment and Delieverables